bashhack/gitbak/README.md

 ## Git Integration Notes

-GitBak is intentionally designed to work with standard Git operations and workflows.
+gitbak is intentionally designed to work with standard Git operations and workflows.
 It:

 - Creates branches using standard Git commands
 - Makes commits using standard Git commands
 - Follows your repository's .gitignore configuration

-### Common Git Operations with GitBak
+### Common Git Operations with gitbak

-- **Merging GitBak changes**: Use standard Git merge operations (`git merge`, `git merge --squash`)
+- **Merging gitbak changes**: Use standard Git merge operations (`git merge`, `git merge --squash`)
 - **Cleaning up branches**: Use standard Git branch management (`git branch -D`)
 - **Handling conflicts**: Resolve using Git's standard conflict resolution process
-- **Team usage**: Each team member can run GitBak on their own branches
+- **Team usage**: Each team member can run gitbak on their own branches

 For more information on these Git operations, see [Git documentation](https://git-scm.com/doc).